repboxr/.github/profile/README.md

   -  **reports** contains HTML reports of the repbox results
   -  **metareg** contains also extracted information from the repbox run in a format that will facilitate future meta studies.
 Far from being settled and well documented.

-The *exported* data of the different repbox analysis steps
+The generated data parcels (see description of repboxDB above) of the different repbox steps are scattered around the different subfolders and can be typically found in a `regdb` subdirectory.
+To load them the `repboxDB::regdb_load_parcels` function is recommended.

+The idea is that appropriate information from the project directories can be aggregated and exported in different forms.
+For example, one might generate larger databases that allow to search for particular regression specifications used in articles.